 NEW YORK Jan 28 U.S. natural gas futures for

-February rose nearly 4 percent on Tuesday as forecasts for the
+February were up on Tuesday as forecasts for the coming days

 Private forecaster MDA Weather Services revised its